-Last updated on: October 17, 2019 With the upcoming industry transition to DDR5 server dual-inline memory modules (DIMM), there are a number of key performance and power gains on the horizon, as well as new design challenges.
-Server system architects and designers want to know what’s new in DDR5 vs DDR4 and how can they get the most from this new generation of memory.
+Last updated on: January 18, 2021 On July 14th, JEDEC announced the publication of the JESD79-5 DDR5 SDRAM standard signaling the nearing industry transition to DDR5 server dual-inline memory modules (DIMM).
+DDR5 memory brings a number of key performance and power gains to the table, as well as new design challenges.
+Server system architects, designers, and purchasers want to know what’s new in DDR5 vs DDR4 and how can they get the most from this new generation of memory.

 In this article:

 The top six most significant specification advances made in the transition from DDR4 to DDR5 DIMMs are shown in Table 1 below.

 You can never have enough memory bandwidth, and DDR5 helps feed that insatiable need for speed.
 While DDR4 DIMMs top out at 3.2 gigabits per second (Gbps) at a clock rate of 1.6 gigahertz (GHz), initial DDR5 will deliver a 50% bandwidth increase to 4.8 Gbps.
 DDR5 memory will ultimately double the data rate of DDR4 DRAM reaching 6.4 Gbps.
 New features, such as Decision Feedback Equalization (DFE), were incorporated in DDR5 enabling the higher IO speeds.

 A second major change is a reduction in operating voltage (VDD), and that will translate to lower power.
 With DDR5, the DRAM, buffer chip registering clock driver (RCD) and data buffer (DB) voltage drops from 1.2 V down to 1.1 V. However, lower VDD means smaller margin for noise immunity which designers will have to be cognizant of their implementations.

 3. New Power Architecture for DDR5